 Statutory framework

-The Statutory Framework for Early Years Foundation Stage (EYFS) sets the standards that all early years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
+The Early years foundation stage statutory framework (EYFS) sets the standards that all early years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
 The EYFS seeks to provide:

-- quality and consistency in all early years settings, so that every child makes good progress and no child gets left behind;
+- Quality and consistency in all early years settings, so that every child makes good progress and no child gets left behind.

 - Development Matters - non statutory curriculum guidance for the early years foundation stage